Perovskite solar cell: Reducing the usage of lead materials during device fabrication

+In another study, Larini et al. (2025) developed a green-solvent recycling strategy that refurbishes SnO₂, PbI₂, and Spiro-OMeTAD while retaining 98.4% of the initial device efficiency.
+The method involves reformulating a perovskite precursor solution, redepositing it onto the SnO₂ layer via spin coating with an antisolvent step to control crystallization, and thermal annealing.
+Spiro-OMeTAD is selectively dissolved in ethyl acetate and purified through aqueous extraction and solvent evaporation to remove dopants.
+The study also included a life-cycle assessment, further quantifying the environmental advantages of this recycling approach.

+Despite promising results, significant gaps remain in perovskite solar cell recycling research.
+Key uncertainties include the scalability of laboratory-scale methods, the energy and cost requirements for large-scale dissolution and recrystallization, and the long-term reliability and performance of recycled materials under real-world conditions such as outdoor weathering and moisture exposure.
+Further studies are needed to optimize these processes and validate their effectiveness for commercial deployment.

 Physics

 An important characteristic of the most commonly used perovskite system, the methylammonium lead halides, is a bandgap controllable by the halide content.

 The materials also display a diffusion length for both holes and electrons of over one micron.

 The long diffusion length means that these materials can function effectively in a thin-film architecture, and that charges can be transported in the perovskite itself over long distances.

 It has recently been reported that charges in the perovskite material are predominantly present as free electrons and holes, rather than as bound excitons, since the exciton binding energy is low enough to enable charge separation at room temperature.